Darrell Brooks receives 6 consecutive life sentences plus more than 700 additional years in prison for Waukesha Christmas parade attack

 Prosecutors provided evidence showing Brooks intentionally drove through the crowd.
 In a criminal complaint, an officer who stepped in front of Brooks' vehicle, ordering him to stop, said Brooks looked "directly at him, and it appeared he had no emotion on his face."

-The SUV passed the officer and accelerated, stopped at an intersection, then accelerated again -- tires squealing -- and began zig-zagging as "bodies and objects" flew, the complaint said, adding that another witness said Brooks was trying to avoid vehicles, rather than people, and made no attempt to slow down.
+The SUV passed the officer and accelerated, stopped at an intersection, then accelerated again -- tires squealing -- and began zigzagging as "bodies and objects" flew, the complaint said, adding another witness said Brooks was trying to avoid vehicles, rather than people, and made no attempt to slow down.

 In a tearful closing argument, Brooks posited what would be the reaction if the car malfunctioned and was unable to stop and the driver panicked.
 He claimed there was a recall on the vehicle he was driving, but Dorow struck the remarks from the record.